A key step in building wealth is to stop letting money slip through your fingers. No amount is too small, every penny

 I sat down one day and went through every service I paid a subscription fee for.
 Mind-blown!
 I found money coming out of my bank account for services I hadn’t used in YEARS!
 Because it was $5 here or $10 there, I didn’t pay much attention.
-Not only that but because I hadn’t tracked what each fee was for, I just assumed they were all for things I regularly used and needed.
+Not only that, but because I hadn’t tracked what each fee was for, I just assumed they were all for things I regularly used and needed.
 This was so not the case.
 I ended up canceling $80 in monthly subscriptions.
-And for the services I had been using, I found cheaper or free alternatives that provided the same type of service.
+As for the services I had been using, I found cheaper or free alternatives that provided the same type of service.

 I started making all of my household cleaning products.
 In my quest for a chemical-free home, I would buy pre-made non-toxic products and call it good.
-These products are not cheap!
+However, these products are not cheap!
 I quit purchasing these items and invested in gallons of vinegar, baking soda, and other things to whip up my personalized products.
 I also began to research how to use common foods that are great for cleaning as well.
 The pay-off?
 A fresh-smelling, non-toxic home and savings of $60 per month.

 Use of Public Transportation.

 Here in Japan, there is so much to see and do.
 I love going to downtown Tokyo.
 What I don’t like is the cost of all the toll charges to get there.
-Don’t even get me started on what it costs to park!
+I won’t even get into what it costs to park!
 While I prefer NOT to take the train, it’s a cheaper way to travel.
 What helps make my train ride easier is avoiding peak traveling hours and holidays.
 I’ve saved about $150 a month.

 Reduced Money Spent on Gas.